 Review: Shapeshift Into Higher Consciousness9 comments

 A year ago, I decided to do something to nurture my soul.
 Working hard to build my practice, study and teach Narrative Therapy, and attend to my family and home, I had been neglecting myself.
-Looking for a retreat that allowed me to pause my hectic life and spend time inside my heart rather than in my head, while at the same time supported my mission to help others, I signed up for a course at Omega Institute in Rhinebeck, New York.
+I looked for a retreat that allowed me to pause my hectic life and spend time inside my heart rather than in my head.
+While at the same time supported my mission to help others.
+Eventually, I signed up for a course at Omega Institute in Rhinebeck, New York.
 Starting with a weekend program: Shapeshifting Consciousness with John Perkins, followed by a week long workshop (A.K.A.”play”shop) with him and Llyn Roberts, I jumped into my inner self and danced with Spirit for a while.
 It exceeded expectations and reflecting back now, I wonder: Did the teachers or time with Spirit make it a special week?
 Yes.

-The program was structured around Shamanic Journeying (guided meditations) each beautifully building on the next, where we traveled to sacred places within our souls to receive information and energy from the Spirit world, bringing it back to the physical world to exact some change in ourselves, (i.e., a physical or emotional healing) or in our world (i.e., a commitment to carpool so as to decrease our carbon footprint.)
-On the journeys we connected to earth and cosmic energy, learned about ourselves and others, found understandings to previously perplexing problems, rejoined lost parts of our soul, met new spirit friends and teachers, and made ceremony so our learnings were sustained.
-In between journeys, we shared stories, communed with nature, ate mung beans, and generally had a lot fun being silly about it all.
+The program was structured around Shamanic Journeying (guided meditations).
+Each beautifully building on the next, where we traveled to sacred places within our souls to receive information and energy from the Spirit world, bringing it back to the physical world to exact some change in ourselves, (i.e., a physical or emotional healing) or in our world (i.e., a commitment to carpool so as to decrease our carbon footprint.)
+On the journeys we connected to earth and cosmic energy and learned about ourselves and others.
+We found understandings to previously perplexing problems.
+We rejoined lost parts of our soul, and met new spirit friends and teachers.
+And, we made ceremony so our learnings were sustained.
+In between journeys, we shared stories, communed with nature, and ate mung beans.
+Generally, we had a lot fun being silly about it all.

 In fact this whole year following the workshop has felt orchestrated.
 The energy and work that I did at Omega last summer catapulted me onto a fast pace journey into the fall, where everything was a learning experience.